 Even if it does lead to a dead-end, (no pun intended), at least you tried.

 Tips to ask your relatives:

-- Bring photos, letters or documents – These can be a great stimulus to encourage your relative to share their memories of your ancestors.
+These can be a great stimulus to encourage your relatives to share their memories of your ancestors.
 They may even remind them of long-forgotten memories as well.

-- Bring a video camera, tape recorder or notebook and pen – Chances are that you will not remember everything that you are told.
-So it is well worth bringing something to record your relatives answers.
-After all you do not want to get home only to realize you have forgotten some much needed information.
+Chances are that you will not remember everything that you are told.
+So, it is well worth bringing something to record your relatives’ answers.

-- Limit your time talking to elderly – If your relative is particularly old you will want to limit how long you will be chatting with them for.
+If your relative is particularly old you will want to limit how long you will be chatting with them.